fulcrumgenomics/fgbio/docs/best-practice-consensus-pipeline.md

 ### Step 1.2: uBam -> Mapped BAM

-This step uses a combination of `samtools` (to convert the uBam back to FASTQ), `bwa mem` to do the actual alignment and `fgbio ZipperBams` to carry metaadata and UMIs forward from the unmapped BAM.
+This step uses a combination of `samtools` (to convert the uBam back to FASTQ), `bwa mem` to do the actual alignment and `fgbio ZipperBams` to carry metadata and UMIs forward from the unmapped BAM.
 No sorting is performed in this step.

 ```
 # Align the data with bwa and recover headers and tags from the unmapped BAM